-Alison May created BrocanteHome on a cold November afternoon, fifteen years ago, when her little boy was just one year old and the home she had created with his Daddy was an oasis of domestic bliss she wanted to share with the world, never imagining, even for a moment, that eventually her little website would become the mainstay of her life, her means to financial support, an emotional prop she can now barely live without, and the link between herself and thousands of like-minded women from across the globe, happy to call themselves Vintage Housekeepers.
+Alison May created BrocanteHome on a cold November afternoon, eight years ago, when her little boy was just one year old and the home she had created with his Daddy was an oasis of domestic bliss she wanted to share with the world, never imagining, even for a moment, that eventually her little website would become the mainstay of her life, her means to financial support, an emotional prop she can now barely live without, and the link between herself and thousands of like-minded women from across the globe, happy to call themselves Vintage Housekeepers.

-A lot has changed in fifteen years and blogging has been an astonishing way of documenting the unforeseen.
+A lot has changed in eight years and blogging has been an astonishing way of documenting the unforeseen.
 When Finley was two and a half, his Daddy left Alison for another woman and life as she knew it was turned on its lavender scented head.

 The stories here, much like life, swing between the hilarious and the absurd.
 Sometimes they are no more than snippets from Alison’s vintage housekeeping life, the trials and tribulations of single parenthood, or the calamities every woman finds herself doing battle with, but only Alison, it seems, see fit to share with the blogosphere.

 Occasionally her stories are laugh out loud funny, sometimes tinged with the kind of loneliness that is palpable and once or twice so shamefully embarrassing she can hardly bear to read them again!
 But at its heart BrocanteHome is and always has been about making a home that thrills you right to your fingertips.
 A home you never want to leave.